sahilverse/ChatWave/README.md

 - User Identification: Each message is tagged with the sender's username for better context.
 - Message History: View past messages when joining a chat room.
 - Join/Leave Notifications: Receive notifications when users join or leave the chat room.
-- User Avatars: Display user avatars for a more personalized experience.

 ## Installation